 Driving The Great Ocean Road makes for a perfect weekend excursion from Melbourne for those that want to take in the main attractions, spot a koala in the wild or go on a little surf trip.
 More adventurous travellers without time constraints will have endless opportunities for adventure.
-If you’re planning a trip to Australia, definitely add the Great Ocean Road to your itinerary even if it’s just to see a koala (definitely the Great Ocean Road is your best bet to spot a wild one down under).
+If you’re planning a trip to Australia, definitely add the Great Ocean Road to your itinerary even if it’s just to see a koala (pro tip: the Great Ocean Road is your best bet to spot a wild one down under).

 I took in the Great Ocean Road on two separate trips on long weekend getaways.
 The first time we went on a surf trip and of course made our way to check out the 12 Apostles.
 We stayed at quaint hostels and partied at the local pubs.
 The second trip was more a back to mother nature – finally getting out of bloody Melbourne for a weekend – camping getaway.

 Here are some quick tips and photo inspiration for your drive along the Great Ocean Road.